Urigo/angular-meteor/README.md

     {{> foo}}

-A template created this way will also be added to the $templateCache of the <code>ngmeteor</code> angular module.
-To invoke the template in AngularJS you could use <code><div ng-view></div></code> and specify the template in the $templateCache when defining your routes using the $routeProvider or your can use the ng-template directive to render your template like this:
+Templates will also be added to the $templateCache of the <code>ngmeteor</code> angular module.
+To invoke the template in AngularJS you could use <code><div ng-view></div></code> and specify the template in the $templateCache when defining your routes using the $routeProvider or your could use the ng-template directive to render your template like this:

     <ANY ng-template="foo"></ANY>